 How long should I keep Lobel's meat in the freezer?

 Keep the meats in the same vacuum-sealed packaging and store it in the freezer with a temperature of 0°F or below.
 With this temperature, pork can last up to 3 months; lamb and veal, up to 6 months; and beef, up to 6 months.
 For complete packaging and storing guidelines, visit their official page.

 Though Lobel has some of the most flavorful filet mignon cuts we’ve ever tried, we think that ButcherBox is a better choice for most buyers.
 They don’t offer prime grade cut options, but they do have aged cut selections, which are just as good at a fraction of the cost.

-What we like most about them is you can select from a wide variety of options, including chicken and seafood.
+What we like most about them is you can select from a wide variety of options, including free-range organic chicken and wild-caught seafood.
 The meat is also completely free of additives, and they’re never dry, which is another reason we share them as our primary meat provider.
 You also get to curate your own box and have it delivered to your doorstep, free of charge.
 Check them out here for more information.

 Our #1 Recommendation

 - Grass-fed beef delivered directly to your door

 - Select from up to 21 different cuts